axcids/Graduation_Project-/README.md

 With Digital transformation we developed a  Hotel online Check in/out system because current manual Check-In system uses paper and direct human interaction.
-The purpose of this project is to create a functional Web and Mobile Applications for users to Check in or out the hotel room easily and only by click on their phones.
+The purpose of this project is to create a functional Web and Mobile Applications for users to Check in or out the hotel room easily and only by a click on their phones.

     Group Details: